-Descrition: This project will design the Unalaska Marine Center Cruise ship terminal.
-This Terminal will provide an open sheet pile design dock with mooring dolphins to the South of Unalaska Marine Center Position 7.
+Descprition: This project will design the Unalaska Marine Center Cruise ship terminal.
+This Terminal will provide an open sheet pile design dock with

 Need: Cruise ship activity is on the rise in Unalaska and is proving to be a benefit to local commerce.
 The cruise ships do not have a place to reserve with certainty as the Unalaska Marine Center is designated for industrial cargo and fishing operations.
 We have been fortunate to be able to accommodate most of the cruise ship activity, but the passenger count and number of vessel call s is on the rise.
 With this in mind, a cruise ship terminal would allow for dedicated cruise ship berthing.
 It would eliminate passengers walking through and around cargo operations.
 During the off season for cruise ships this facility could be used for fishing vessel offloads.
 This would allow additional revenue opportunity and still bolster commerce through committed berthing for the cruise ship industry.